 What You Need To Know About The Vaccines

-Currently, there are 60 vaccines in clinical development and 172 in pre-clinical development.
-Clinical means they have begun the rounds of tests that are usually referred to as Phase I, Phase II, and Phase III.
+Currently, there are 60 vaccines in clinical development (as of the time of writing) and 172 in pre-clinical development.
+Clinical refers to the rounds of tests being undertaken and that through Phase I, Phase II, and Phase III.

-These are not kept in the dark, and lengthy information can be found with just one click on the internet.
-As for pre-clinical vaccines, the labeling simply means that they are still in the lab being tested and developed.
+These are not kept in the dark, and lengthy information is shared publicly and can be found with just one click on the internet.
+As for pre-clinical vaccines, the labeling simply means what it implies: they are still in the lab in the testing and development process.

 Here’s what distribution is expected to look like, provided there are no issues with supply:

-The vaccine will be given first to high-risk individuals and front line workers.
-If you are in the 18-45 age bracket with no heart, blood, or immuno-suppressing disease, you are likely to be the last to receive the vaccine.
+The vaccine will be given first to frontline workers, and individuals deemed at high-risk.
+People in the bracket age of 18-45 with no major or chronic health issues, such as blood, heart, or immuno-suppressing disease, will be most likely the last to be vaccinated.